5 min's with...our BA Portfolio Manager

-The rise of BA’s to ‘change agents’ or ‘senior problem-solvers’ reflects increasing acceptance in organisations that BA’s perform an essential function not only to the implementation of a software project but in the upfront, critical understanding of the business need, and how people, process, and technology are best applied and utilised to more effectively progress successful change.
+The rise of BA’s to ‘change agents’, or ‘senior problem-solvers’, reflects increasing acceptance in organisations that BA’s perform an essential function.
+Essential not only to the implementation of a software project, but in the upfront critical understanding of the business need, and how people, process, and technology are best applied and utilized to more effectively progress successful change.

 Q: How do you measure success for a BA?
 And, how are clients measuring the success of your input?

 There was a time when a BA was measured by how thick a requirements document was and the sound it made when you dropped it on the desk.
 You were after a really good thud.